 While the Urban Food Stories project was started in one university classroom, we hope that it will spread to other classrooms and communities across the globe, beginning a movement of storytelling among planners, academics, and community members alike.
 We're hoping that you might want to explore and help build the Urban Food Stories storybank.
 You might already have stories, or you might want to consider including a 'storying' element to a food-based class you teach.
 Here are some guidelines to help you think about how you might go about this.
 Contact us to upload or link your project(s) to this one.
 Feel free to link the Urban Food Stories site to yours.
 We only request that you let us know if you do this.

-Our only intention in this is to grow a bank of stories which will inspire, engage and support the wonderful work going on in localities all around the country.
+Our only intention in this is to grow a bank of stories which will inspire, engage and support the wonderful work going on in localities all around the world.
 Please feel free to pass this on to anyone you think may be able to contribute.